freecodeclan/Advance-JS-Topics/Notes.md

 content.appendChild(myPara)

 **Method used to position new Element --->** **.insertAdjacentHTML()** --- Things to be kept in mind (a) Has to be called with 2 arguments (1) Location/position (2) HTML text/Content
-**Positions** 1. beforebegin 2. afterbegin 3. beforeend 4. afterend
+**Positions** 1. beforeBegin 2. afterBegin 3. beforeEnd 4. afterEnd